CaptainCrouton89/AlariaWiki/Planes.md

-Planes are scattered throughout the universe, in clumps called "[Planar Stacks](Planar Stack)"
+Planes are scattered throughout the universe, in clumps called "[Planar Stacks](Planar Stack)".
+Planes can be physically connected, but usually have differen't physics.